cynkra/dm/vignettes/out/howto-dm-theory.md

 ## 3. Primary Keys

-In a relational data model, every table needs to have **one column or attribute that uniquely identifies a row**.
-This column is called the *primary key* (abbreviated with pk).
-A primary key can be either an existing column that satisfies the condition of being unique, or a new column that assigns an identifier.
+In a relational data model, each table should have **one or several columns that uniquely identifies a row**.
+These columns define the *primary key* (abbreviated with “pk”).
+If the key consists of a single column, it is called *simple key*.
+A key consisting of more than one column is called a *compound key*.

-Example: In the `airlines` table of `nycflights13` the column `carrier` is the primary key.
+Example: In the `airlines` table of `nycflights13` the column `carrier` is the primary key, a simple key.
+The `weather` table has the combination of `origin` and `time_hour` as primary key, a compound key.

 You can get all primary keys in a `dm` by calling `dm_get_all_pks()`: